"

 Installing Applications (Software)

 Installation on a Mac is a little different than installation on a PC.
 Further, installation can vary depending on the specific software.
-But a basic understanding provides the tools and techniques for installing most products.
+However, a basic understanding provides the tools and techniques for installing most products.

 The two applications types are: